sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 {{< /highlight >}}

-The `occurrences` filter uses two custom check definition attributes, `occurrences` and `refresh`.
+The `occurrences` filter uses two check definition attributes, `occurrences` and `refresh`.

 `occurrences`: The number of events that must occur before an event is handled for